SercoSPA/DESP-UserWorkflowService-Templates/README.md

 ```
 pip install -r requirements.txt
 ```
-> **Note**: Pre-installed Python requirements are frozen as of the latest release of Insula Code Lab, meaning package versions reflect a snapshot of dependencies currently running in the user environment.
+> **Note**: These Python requirements provide a snapshot of dependencies needed to run the example notebooks provided in this repository.

 Install the Jupyter kernel `my_env`:
 ```
 ipython kernel install --user --name=my_env
 ```
 > **Note**: Do not forget to change the kernel to `my_env` using the upper-right button within the Jupyter user interface every time you want to run your code.
+> Occasionally, a stop/start of the service is required to apply environment changes.
+Users can manage the server stop/start commands through the *File* dropdown menu.

 ## Contact
 If you have questions or need support with these examples, contact the support at https://platform.destine.eu/support.